VGR: Visual Grounded Reasoning: Conclusion

 In this work, we propose \method for enhanced multimodal comprehension. \method enables MLLMs to reason on visual clues and selectively attend to informative regions on demand.
 To achieve this, we introduce a selective feature replay module, which allows the model to focus on crucial regions, thereby enhancing fine-grained comprehension—particularly for small regions in high-resolution inputs.
 We also curate a large-scale reasoning dataset, VGR-SFT, which for the first time integrates visual information into dense reasoning tasks.
 Extensive experiments on \method demonstrate considerable improvements across multiple benchmarks, validating the effectiveness of our approach.

-\textbf{Discussion.} Our method has several limitations that warrant future research.
-First, \method is currently constrained to LLaVA~\cite{liu2023llava} architecture, exploring stronger visual encoders and LLMs could further enhance performance.
-Another avenue is integrating reinforcement learning (RL).
-With cold-start initialization and RL training, a more generalized and diverse reasoning process may be achievable.
+\textbf{Discussion.} Our method has limitations that warrant future research.
+First, \method is currently implemented on LLaVA~\cite{liu2023llava} architecture, exploring stronger visual encoders and LLMs could further enhance performance.
+Another avenue is integrating reinforcement learning (RL), a more generalized and diverse reasoning process may be achievable with RL.